athomasq/athomasq.github.io/categories/hikari/syndicates-for-investors.md

 Here's a link to my [syndicate page on AngelList](https://angellist.com/s/abraham-thomas/60E6E).
 Click on "Back Syndicate" to join.

-**Joining doesn't oblige you to make any investments**; it merely means that when I share my next deal, you'll receive an email with all the details.
+**Joining is free, and doesn't oblige you to make any investments**; it merely means that when I share my next deal, you'll receive an email with all the details.
 You can decide at that time whether or not to participate in that deal.

-You'll have to create a (free) AngelList account to join, and do some KYC stuff if / when you actually make an investment.
+You'll have to create a (free) AngelList account to join, and do some KYC stuff if and when you actually make an investment.

 <br/>